Conley Law-Rudge, 7, gets sprayed by squirt guns during a Seattle Play Street event. Photo credit: JiaYing Grygiel

 Building neighborhood cohesion and, by proxy, safety, were among the goals of the city’s Play Streets initiative, which started as a Seattle Department of Transportation (SDOT) pilot project in 2014.
 “It’s important to have open spaces where we can play and get to know each other,” says Brian Henry, SDOT program development supervisor.
 And it’s equitable.
 “Play Streets is a great example because it can happen in nearly every neighborhood.”

-The program is growing; 350 streets have applied for permits since it began.
+The program is growing: In 2022, 103 Play Street permits where issued across Seattle.
 You can even apply for a Play Street permit for a street that you don’t live on; plus, it’s free to apply.
 (Find out how to apply here.)

 Play Streets aren’t always successful, of course.
 Neighbors might not be on board, or it might not attract enough participants; on Law’s street they’ve dealt with irate drivers trying to pass through.
 But it is an example of a regular community ritual that can create informal play connections.